intermountainneuroimaging/inc_documentation/docs/source/viewing_data.rst

 Adding Custom Metadata
 -----------------------
 It is also possible to add your own metadata within the “Custom Information” section.
 Users may add different “types” of metadata such as strings, lists, boolean values, numbers, and complex objects containing additional metadata.
-For more information about adding your own metadata visit the flywheel documentation (here).
+For more information about adding your own metadata visit the flywheel documentation (`here <https://docs.flywheel.io/hc/en-us/articles/360015412973-Add-and-edit-custom-metadata#:~:text=Subject%20and%20session%20custom%20metadata,click%20%2B%20next%20to%20Custom%20Information.>`_).

 .. image:: imgs/viewing_data/custom_metadata_1.png
    :alt: custom metadata